CyrusCKF/PixSeg/README.md

 # PixSeg

-Pixel segmentation (a.k.a. semantic segmentation) is a task where the goal is to classify each pixel in an image into a class.
-This project is a lightweight yet fully featured and easy-to-use package for such task.
-It contains PyTorch implementation of various deep learning components, including models, pertrained weights, datasets, loss functions, etc.
+Pixel segmentation (a.k.a. semantic segmentation) is a task to classify each pixel in an image into a class.
+This project is a lightweight and easy-to-use package for pixel segmentation.
+It provides a PyTorch implementation of various deep learning components, such as models, pretrained weights, datasets, loss functions, and more.

 ## Highlights

-- **Plug and play** - Custom models, backbones, datasets and other components with interface similar to *PyTorch* counterparts
+- **Plug & Play** - Integrate custom models, datasets, and other components with a *PyTorch*-like interface
-- **Lightweight** - Only dependency is pytorch (torch & torchvision) for standard versions
+- **Lightweight** - Requires only *PyTorch* (torch & torchvision) as dependencies in the standard version
-- **Fully featured** - Provide visualization, metrics and data transform tools specifically for semantic segmentation
+- **Fully Featured** - Offers visualization tools, evaluation metrics and data transformation utilities tailored for semantic segmentation
-- **Extensible** - Easily extend the registered components to include in your training config
+- **Extensible** - Easily register components for training configurations
-- **Comprehensive logging** - All hyperparameters and results are logged for multiple providers (local, WandB, Tensorboard, etc) using the custom trainer and config
+- **Logging** - Logs hyperparameters and results across platforms like local storage, Weights & Biases, TensorBoard

 ## Kickoff

-There **3 ways** to start using this project
+There are **3 ways** to start using this project.

-### *Option 1* With `torch.hub`
+### *Option 1* Use `torch.hub`

-This allows you to use model and pretrained weights **without installation** (you still need PyTorch).
-See [*here*](#models) for all models and their weights.
+This method lets you use models and pre-trained weights **without installation**.
+See [*here*](#models) for available models and pretrained weights.

 ```python
 import torch